-Factbox: How low can they go?
+FACTBOX: How low can they go?
 Central bank policy easing in 2015

 Jan.
 15 SWITZERLAND

-The Swiss National Bank stuns markets by scrapping its three-year-old on the franc's value against the euro, leading to a surge in the currency.
-The de facto tightening, however, is in part offset by a cut in the interest rate on certain sight deposit account balances of 0.5 percentage points, to -0.75 percent.
+The Swiss National Bank stuns markets by scrapping the franc's three-year-old exchange rate cap to the euro, leading to an unprecedented surge in the currency.
+This de facto tightening, however, is in part offset by a cut in the interest rate on certain sight deposit account balances by 0.5 percentage points to -0.75 percent.

 Jan.
 15 EGYPT